Charge conservation in spin torque oscillators leads to a self-induced torque: Discussion and conclusion

 Due to their similar qualitative behavior, the self-induced torque could be easily mistaken as a contribution to nonlinear Gilbert damping.
 However, we do not suggest to replace the phenomenological nonlinear Gilbert damping of Tiberkevich and Slavin \cite{tiberkevichNonlinearPhenomenologicalModel2007} by the self-induced torque.
 It is likely that there are other effects, such as the magnon-electron and magnon-phonon interactions, that will lead to a proper nonlinear Gilbert damping.
 However, the self-induced torque and nonlinear Gilbert damping can be distinguished experimentally through their different angle dependence---as is clear from the vector form in Eq.~\eqref{eq:LLGS-final}.

+Self-induced torques similar to the one studied in this work, have previously been obtained.
+For example, Refs.~\cite{tserkovnyakDynamicStiffnessSpin2003,taniguchiCriticalCurrentSpintransfertorquedriven2008} found a backflow of spin current into the nanomagnet and associated self-induced torque by considering the spin accumulation at a normal metal in combination with imposing spin conservation.
+In addition, Ref.~\cite{chibaMagnetizationDampingNoncollinear2015} found a similar self-induced torque by imposing spin conservation in the interaction between two nanomagnets.
+However, these works required spin conservation in only a small part of the circuit, which is different from the approach we consider in our work: we impose charge conservation throughout the whole circuit.
+Because charge conservation cannot be easily violated, we expect the self-induced torque obtained here to be an ubiquitous effect, which might also include the systems under study in Refs.~\cite{tserkovnyakDynamicStiffnessSpin2003,taniguchiCriticalCurrentSpintransfertorquedriven2008,chibaMagnetizationDampingNoncollinear2015}, although its qualitative and quantitative effects should be evaluated for each specific system.

-We want to stress that the main ingredient in our derivation of the self-induced torque is charge conservation and its consequence: the interplay between magnetization and charge dynamics.
-Therefore, one should expect the self-induced torque to be relevant beyond voltage-biased STOs.
+Moreover, we expect the self-induced torque to be relevant beyond voltage-biased STOs.
 For example, it should be equally relevant in ferromagnetic resonance experiments, where a transverse oscillating magnetic field excites the macrospin \cite{tserkovnyakNonlocalMagnetizationDynamics2005}.
 Such experiments could be used to verify the existence of the self-induced torque proposed here and, simultaneously, to gain deeper insights into the nonlinear Gilbert damping as conceived by Tiberkevich and Slavin \cite{tiberkevichNonlinearPhenomenologicalModel2007}.
-Another important example, where the self-induced torque might play a crucial but underacknowledged role is the magnetization switching in magnetic tunnel junctions \cite{bussmannSwitchingVerticalGiant1999,katineCurrentinducedRealignmentMagnetic2000}.
+Another important example, where the self-induced torque might play a crucial but underacknowledged role, is the magnetization switching in magnetic tunnel junctions \cite{bussmannSwitchingVerticalGiant1999,katineCurrentinducedRealignmentMagnetic2000}.